Stamford American School Hong Kong: History

-Stamford was established in Hong Kong in August 2016 by Cognita and opened its doors to its first cohort of students in September 2017.
-Stamford enrolled more than 350 students in its foundation year.
-In 2018, Stamford announced its on-campus facilities enhancement project to support the development of its high school curriculum; the project was completed in 2021.
+Stamford American School Hong Kong was established in August 2016 by Cognita and welcomed its first cohort of students in September 2017.
+In its foundation year, Stamford enrolled more than 350 students, marking a strong beginning for the school community.

+In 2018, Stamford announced a comprehensive on-campus facilities enhancement project at its Ho Man Tin campus to support its continued growth and development.
+The project was successfully completed in 2021, further strengthening the school’s learning environment.

+On March 19, 2025, Stamford announced the expansion of its world-class educational offerings with the launch of a proposed second campus in West Kowloon.
+Strategically located in the vibrant Olympic district, the new harborfront campus features purpose-built pre-university learning spaces and opened in October 2025, further enhancing Stamford’s commitment to delivering exceptional education in Hong Kong.

 Campus

 Stamford American School Hong Kong took over the former premises of New Method College on 25 Man Fuk Road, Ho Man Tin, Kowloon, Hong Kong as its campus.
 The school was refurbished before opening and fitted with new facilities including a swimming pool and a technology lab.

 On October 13, 2025, the new High School campus opened at 10 Hoi Fai Road in Imperial Cullinan.
 This was previously the campus of Dalton School.